 Making Apple Butter Barbecue Sauce:

 It’s up to you if you want to serve this sauce as is or blend and strain or just strain.
-I like it just fine chunky but not everyone “gets” that.
+I like it just fine chunky but not everyone “gets” that, and texture in a barbecue sauce might bother some people.
+As you can see from the pics, I left mine on the chunky side, but I did take care to cut the onions pretty finely.

 Saving Money on Apple Butter Barbecue Sauce:

-Since barbecue sauce is so often a condiment made from other condiments, you’ll use a few in most.
-I do like to watch the summer sales, especially around the summer holidays and stock up for the year.
-There are sporadic sales on condiments right before the Superbowl, and this year, I noticed around March Madness, but they don’t beat out the summer prices.
+Since barbecue sauce is so often a condiment made from other condiments, you’ll use a quite a few of them when you make most.
+I do like to watch the summer sales, especially around the summer holidays and stock up for the year on all my condiments.
+There are sporadic sales on condiments right before the Superbowl, and this year, I noticed around March Madness, but they don’t come near to beating out the summer sales prices.

 Apple Butter Barbecue Sauce